endometriosis

 Although the exact cause of endometriosis is not certain, possible explanations include:

 • Embryonic cell transformation.
-Hormones such as estrogen may transform embryonic cells — cells in the earliest stages of development — into endometrial cell implants during puberty.
+Hormones such as estrogen may transform embryonic cells — cells in the earliest stages of development — into endometrial-like cell implants during puberty.

 • Surgical scar implantation.
 After a surgery, such as a hysterectomy or C-section, endometrial cells may attach to a surgical incision.

 • Endometrial cells transport.
-The blood vessels or tissue fluid (lymphatic) system may transport endometrial cells to other parts of the body.
+The blood vessels or tissue fluid (lymphatic) system may transport endometrial cells to other parts of your body.

 • Immune system disorder.
-It’s possible that a problem with the immune system may make the body unable to recognize and destroy endometrial tissue that’s growing outside the uterus.
+It’s possible that a problem with your immune system may make the body unable to recognize and destroy endometrial tissue that’s growing outside your uterus.

 Risk factors for developing endometriosis